newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

 <!-- The document language will match the folder of documents you uploaded to your Azure Storage Account.
 For example, if you uploaded the English folder, the document language will be English. -->

-1. Select the last document in the list of documents.
-The document is named _sample.pdf_.
+1. Select the document named _sample.pdf_.
 2. Select `Run layout` the document will analyze and then open the document for labeling.
 3. Select the ISO language code for the document.
 You'll find this field in the top right-hand corner of the document, then from the list of labels, select **iso**.
 4. Now repeat this labeling process for all the fields in the document.
 See the tables below for the list of form fields and their associated labels for: